Primitive Lie algebras of rational vector fields: Introduction

 \subsection{Algebraic normalization}

 Let $X$ be a projective manifold and let $\mathfrak g$ be a finite-dimensional Lie subalgebra of the Lie algebra of rational vector fields on $X$.
-If $p \in X$ is any sufficiently general point, then we define the isotropy subalgebra of $\mathfrak g$ at $p$, denoted by $\mathfrak h_p$, as the subalgebra of $\mathfrak g$ consisting of vector fields vanishing at $p$.
+Suppose $p \in X$ is any sufficiently general point.
+In that case, we define the isotropy subalgebra of $\mathfrak g$ at $p$, denoted by $\mathfrak h_p$, as the subalgebra of $\mathfrak g$ consisting of vector fields vanishing at $p$.